geotools/geotools/docs/user/tutorial/coverage/coverage.rst

 --------
 Now that we have the tile envelope width and height we'll iterate over our tile counts and crop based on our target envelope.
 In this example we will manually create our parameters and use the coverage processor to perform the "CoverageCrop" operation.
+We'll encounter slightly simpler ways to perform coverage operations in the next step.

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/coverage/ImageTiler.java
     :language: java